-Lucy has made a series of films investigating chosen buildings on the estate, and featuring a diverse group of people who have been invited back to the places they knew in different eras, including Boy George, Lloyd Coxsone, Count Suckle, Doc Brown, Dynamo, and many more.
+Lucy made a series of films investigating chosen buildings on the estate, and featuring a diverse group of people who have been invited back to the places they knew in different eras, including Boy George, Lloyd Coxsone, Count Suckle, Doc Brown, Dynamo, Keith and Hazel Albarn, and many more.
 The films are available to watch on the website and there is also a free audio walking tour app, available from the App Store or Google Play.
 The selected buildings are marked with enamel plaques, indicating to users of the app that there is a story to be listened to.

 More info from Futurecity here